antespbau/Portfolio-of-personal-data-analysis-projects/Denmark Energy Price Forecasting/readme.md

 This was the original model developed in the project.

-The baseline model uses only historical electricity prices and time-based patterns to generate forecasts.
-In economic terms, this means that the model treats the electricity price itself as the main source of information, assuming that part of current price formation can be explained by persistence, recent volatility and recurring calendar effects such as hourly demand cycles, weekdays and seasonality.
-This is a useful starting point because electricity prices often display short-term autocorrelation and repeated behavioural patterns, even before introducing external market fundamentals.
-At the same time, the limitation of this approach is that it does not explicitly capture the underlying economic forces behind price formation, such as renewable output, fuel costs or weather-driven demand.
+The baseline model uses only historical prices and time-based features, treating price itself as the main source of information.
+Economically, this reflects the idea that electricity prices contain persistence, recurring hourly effects and short-term volatility patterns.
+It is a useful benchmark because it captures market memory, although it does not explicitly model the underlying drivers of price formation.

 ---